What rights do autistic students have in Ontario schools?

 4. How the placement is expected to meet [child's name]'s identified needs.

 The recent Special Report of the Auditor General of Ontario on Special Education Needs (May 12, 2026) found that 65% of placement files reviewed at three school boards lacked written rationale, and that 59% of those with rationale named only the child's diagnosis.
 A diagnosis is not a placement reason.
-I am asking that the rationale for [child's name]'s placement meet the standard contemplated by Regulation 181/98 and the Ministry's own IPRC guidelines.
+I am asking that the rationale for [child's name]'s placement meet the s.
+18 standard.

 Please send the requested rationale in writing within ten business days.
 If the board determines that the rationale on file is not sufficient to answer this request, please advise me of the next steps, including whether a follow-up IPRC meeting is required to address the documentation gap.